 Canada will face Aruba on Saturday 5 June and Suriname on Tuesday 8 June

-Canada and Suriname are currently the top-two teams in Group B with perfect six points from their two matches in March, with Canada on +15 goals difference compared to Suriname on +9 goals difference.
-Bermuda are next with three points (+1 goals) while Aruba and Cayman Islands were both winless in March.
+Canada opened their Group B schedule with back-to-back wins in March, starting with the 5:1 victory over Bermuda on 25 March and then the record-setting 11:0 win over Cayman Islands on 29 March.
+As each Group B nation faces each other only once, goals difference could be the deciding statistic that qualifies a nation for the next round.
+Canada and Suriname are currently the top-two teams in Group B with perfect six points from their two wins in March, with Canada on +15 goals difference compared to Suriname on +9 goals difference.
+Bermuda are next with three points (+1 goals) while Aruba and Cayman Islands were both eliminated after back-to-back losses in March.
 Suriname, who have drawn on new Dutch-born recruits from leagues in Europe, will face Bermuda on 4 June in a home match in Paramaribo, Suriname.

 In all, 30 Concacaf nations are competing in this first round with six group winners advancing to a second round of head-to-head knockout matches.
 FIFA have established Canada’s pathway for the FIFA World Cup Qatar 2022™ Qualifiers beginning with an initial round of four matches against Group B opponents Aruba, Bermuda, Cayman Islands and Suriname.

 “We’ve created something here, a brotherhood based on a shared purpose to qualify this team to the FIFA World Cup,” said Herdman.
 “They care about each other and that’s the first thing.
 They care about taking this team to the FIFA World Cup and you saw it in March when they had a chance to be back together and build on that spirit in the Canada shirt.”